brooksbenson/eloquent-js/chapter14/chapter14-notes.md

 # The Document Object Model

-When a web page is received by a browser, the browser parses it and builds a data structure out of it.
-The browser uses this data structure to draw the web page on the screen.
-This structure is one of the tools that a JavaScript program has available.
-One important thing to note about this data structure is that it is _live_.
-This means when you modify the data structure the page is redrawn on the screen.
+One of the tools a JavaScript program has in its sandbox is what is called the DOM, or document object model.
+When a web page is received by a browser, the browser parses it and builds the DOM out of it.
+The DOM is a live data structure used to draw the webpage on the screen.

-The global binding _document_ gives us access to the data structure created from parsing the HTML document.
-This data structure is called the Document Object Model, or the DOM.
-The document binding has a documentElement property that refers to the <html> element of the document, which in turn has head and body properties that refers to those parts of the data structure/document.
+The _document_ binding gives us access to the document object model.

 ## Trees

-A tree is a branching data structure whose nodes contain nodes that are similar in nature to their parent and has a well defined root.
-They also don't have cycles, meaning that a node does not contain itself directly or indirectly.
+A data structure is called a tree when is has a well defined root node, has nodes that refer to other nodes, and contains no cycles (when a node refers to a node that refers to itself, directly or indirectly).

+A leaf in a tree is a node that does not contain any other nodes.

 The DOM is a tree whose nodes are similar but also differ in important ways.
-Elements are nodes that contain children, whereas text nodes to not.
-To view a nodes type, the nodeType property is available on every node and contains a code that denotes the nodes type.
+Elements are nodes that contain children, whereas text nodes do not (leaves).
+To view a nodes type, the nodeType property is available on every node and contains a numerical code that refers to its type.

 ## Finding Nodes